The Easy Decision

 Rowan rewards academic success

-Prospective students who have a high school GPA of 3.5 or higher may chose not to submit their SAT scores as part of the Admissions application process.
+Prospective students who have a high school GPA of 3.5 or higher may choose not to submit their SAT scores as part of the Admissions application process.

 A visit is the best way to learn about our academic programs, meet our professors, explore our state-of-the-art facilities and observe campus life.
 And best of all?
 No registration is required!